microsoft/vsts-docker/src/docker.md

 ![Docker Compose Up](images/DockerComposeUp.png)

 In this example, the docker-compose.test.yml file, which sits alongside the identified docker-compose.yml file, contains an additional integration test service that performs its testing by calling into the other services defined in the original docker-compose.yml file.
-Since "Run in Background" is unchecked, when the test container exits, the other services are brought down and the task ends.
+Since "Run In Background" is unchecked, when the test container exits, the other services are brought down and the task ends.
 If "Run In Background" is checked, the services remain up for additional tasks that may want to call into the running services.
 In this case, an additional task should be used to bring down the running services (see the last section about issuing arbitrary Docker Compose commands).

 ### Write Service Image Digests
 Produce an image digest compose file that contains the specific repository image digests of a set of service images identified by an input docker-compose.yml file:

 ![Docker Compose Write Image Digests](images/DockerComposeLock.png)

-In this example, if the docker compose file contains two services, `service-a` and `service-b`, with image names like `sample-app/service-a` and `sample-app/service-b:v1.2`, then the resulting image digest compose file would look like this:
+In this example, if the docker compose file contains two services, `service-a` and `service-b`, with image names like `sample-app/service-a` and `sample-app/service-b:v1.2`, then the resulting image digest compose file would look similar to this:

 ```
 version: '2'